-Mazlan shares some of the tips that he used to help others get more out of their time and effort in their pursuit for personal development
+After working as an engineer, I enjoy reading and writing to help others get more out of their time in their pursuit of personal development

-Do you find it hard to concentrate and to stay focused?
-This article will explain why staying focused is important and teaches you how to concentrate on your task and gives tips on how to stay focused.
+Do you find it hard to concentrate and stay focused?
+This is a typical situation we've all been In.
+This article explains why staying focused is important and gives tips on how to improve concentration and stay focused on your work and study.

-They also said that concentration is crucial in order to complete what you were supposed to do.
+They also said concentration is crucial in order to complete what you were supposed to do.
 It had to be an active and continuous effort to exclude from your consciousness all thoughts and emotions not related to the task that you were doing.
-It is a skill that requires your motivation, self-discipline and common sense.
+It is a skill that requires motivation, self-discipline, and common sense.

 Why You Need to Stay Focused